TSMC: Japan

 In November 2021, TSMC and Sony announced that TSMC would be establishing a new subsidiary named Japan Advanced Semiconductor Manufacturing (JASM) in Kumamoto, Japan.
 Denso and Toyota have also invested in the company and are minor shareholders.

-The first factory (Fab 23) in Kikuyo, Kumamoto, began commercial operations in December 2024 and produces 12-, 22-, and 28-nanometer processes.
+The first factory (Fab 23) in Kikuyo, began commercial operations in December 2024 and produces 12-, 22-, and 28-nanometre processes.
 Fab 23 cost US$8.6 billion to build, with 476 billion yen subsidised by the Ministry of Economy, Trade and Industry (METI).

-The second factory, currently under construction adjacent to Fab 23 as of January 2025, will produce 6-nanometer and 12-nanometer processes.
+The second factory, currently under construction adjacent to Fab 23 as of January 2025, will produce 6-nanometre and 12-nanometre processes.
 This factory is estimated to cost US$13.9 billion, with 732 billion yen funded by the METI.